Dulwich-Bookings/Dulwich-Bookings-Frontend/README.md

 3. run `npm install -g npm@8.5.5`
 4. run `nvm use`
 5. Run `npm install` in the working directory to install required packages
+6. Reference `.env.example` and create your own `.env` file
-6. Run `npm start` to start the server on localhost
+7. Run `npm start` to start the server on localhost

 ## Screenshots
 _[Placeholder]_